 Coincident with establishing a command organization in the guerrilla warfare operational area is the organization of an adequate security system.
 Security of all elements of the area command is based upon the principle of preventing the enemy from either knowing of the existence of resistance forces or being able to locate these forces when their existence is known.
-Security is achieved by a combination of active and passive means to include section deals only with the security measures applicable to the guerrilla force.
+Security is achieved by a combination of active and passive means to include-

 - a.
 The physical security warning system.

 - b.
 Dispersion.

 - c.
 Mobility of units and installations.

 - d.
 Camouflage discipline.

 - e.
 March security.

 - f.
 Communication security.

 - g.
 Counterintelligence activities.

-- h.
-Records security.
+- Records security.

 - i.
 Cover and deception.